keolo/keolo-com/content/posts/choosing-a-meta-repo-architecture.md

 **The Reality for Us:**
 A compliance nightmare.
 When you are dealing with **HIPAA, GDPR, and SOC 2**, access control is everything.
 Our clients require strict IP isolation.
 They need dedicated source control accounts where only cleared personnel can access specific modules.
-In a Monorepo, enforcing granular, branch-level or directory-level read/write permissions across different organizations is an operational headache.
+In a Monorepo, enforcing granular, directory-level read permissions across different client organizations is impossible in standard Git (platforms like GitHub `CODEOWNERS` restrict write approvals, not read/clone access).
 A Monorepo assumes a high-trust, unified corporate boundary.
 We operate in a multi-client, high-security reality where boundaries are legal requirements, not just suggestions.

 ---